 World Concert Day was founded and organized in 2020 by Music Aid International as a global day of musical performances raising funds and awareness for charities and good causes.
 This first event was very successful with thousands of artists and fans taking part from every continent.
 The 2020 event took place soon after the start of the Coronavirus COVID Global Pandemic and most of the artists involved performed from lockdown in their various counties.
 The charitable focus for most artists taking part in 2020 was the headline cause of The World Health Organization COVID 19 Solidarity Response Fund but other charities, including local hospices and national health services, were also highlighted and direct online donations to these causes were encouraged.
 The next event is in 2021 and all artists and charities are welcome to take part.
 See details below.

-CAUSES In 2020 the headline causes of World Concert Day was creating solidarity among musicians and fans during the current global pandemic, fundraising, supporting aid in the ongoing the COVID-19 Corona virus Crisis, and raising awareness of the Climate Crisis / Air Pollution.
+CAUSES In 2020 the headline causes of World Concert Day were creating solidarity among musicians and fans during the current global pandemic, fundraising, supporting aid in the ongoing the COVID-19 Corona virus Crisis, and raising awareness of the Climate Crisis / Air Pollution.
 In 2021 you can promote any cause or charity of your choice.
 Be creative.
 Be inventive.
 This is a day for music you love to do good.
 Show the world what you can do!
 Use the hashtag #worldconcertday on 26 April.
 The Official Preferred Fundraiser in 2020 was The United Nations (UN) Foundation and World Health Organization (WHO) "COVID-19 Solidarity Response Fund" which directly funds the World Health Organization´s work in leading and coordinating the global effort, supporting all countries to prevent, detect, and respond to the pandemic.
 The 2021 main cause will be announced before April 26 2021.

 FOR FANS AND SUPPORTERS Search with the hashtag #worldconcertday on 26 April to find shows in your area, to find your favorite artists, or to find causes you support.
 Some people will also be using the hashtag #musicaid, or the name of a charity or cause they support, so you can search for those as well.
 There will be maps, apps and lots of live shows, events and social media on the day.
 There will also be interactive opportunities to get involved.